European-XFEL/Karabo/doc/concepts/beckhoff_devices.rst

 state, or in case of an error transitions to an *error* state.

 The error state is also reached upon any communication errors in the *connected* state.
-The user may then attempt to reste the device, using the *reset* slot.
+The user may then attempt to reset the device, using the *reset* slot.
 Executing a reset will bring the device back into the *connecting* state, and a new connection attempt is initiated.